-Teeth grinding or clenching jaw at night is known also as bruxism my medical professionals.
+Teeth grinding or clenching jaw at night is known also as bruxism by medical professionals.
 It commonly affects those who are in deep sleep.
 In the long run, clenching jaw at night, when ignored, can ruin your teeth and may lead to other related health issues.

 Make Sure That It Is Bruxism

 Understand the bruxism very well.
-Bruxism is a medical condition wherein a patient gnashes, clenches and grinds his teeth unknowingly especially during his sleep.
+Bruxism is a medical condition wherein a patient gnashes, clenches, and grinds his teeth unknowingly especially during his sleep.
 Sleep bruxism is a medical syndrome of grinding teeth at night.
 It is usually associated with everyday stress.
 More so, some even do clench or grind their teeth or jaw even during daytime; however, bruxism usually happens at night while the patient is asleep.
-With this reason, having bruxism can sometimes be hard to diagnose.
+For this reason, having bruxism can sometimes be hard to diagnose.

 Observe Any Symptoms When You Wake Up